fairdataihub/poster-json-schema/README.md

 ## Development Approach

-The schema is based on the [DataCite Metadata Schema 4.6](https://datacite.org/), with poster-specific adjustement, including extensions for including conference-related information.
+The schema is based on the [DataCite Metadata Schema 4.6](https://datacite.org/), with poster-specific adjustements, including extensions for including conference-related information.

 ### DataCite Core Properties